What are your pick up hours again? Please use our Pick Up Scheduling Form

 Where is that Chick & Duckling Care Guide?
 Download the Guide Here

 Can I keep them in the house and what is a safe heat source for indoors?
 Yes.
 You can keep them in the house, basement or garage as long as you can keep them warm enough.
-They prefer to be around 90 degree.
+They prefer to be around 90 degrees.
 You may use any type of desk lamp that has a bulb that you can feel is giving off heat.
 Actual heat lamp bulbs are available at your hardware store for about $4.
 Just be careful that you don’t create a fire hazard.
+If you can’t find anything in your home that works, you can purchase something like this at a hardware store – brooder lamp.
+I think I’ve seen them for less than $8 in some years.
+The nice feature is they will clip onto the box.

 What size box to they come in?
 The box is 24 x 12 x 12 inches.
 They should be happy in this box for 1 – 2 weeks.

 What kind of chicks?
 Some of the chicks are an egg-laying breed called Rhode Island Red.
-The all yellow chicks are called White Cornish Cross.
+The all-yellow chicks are called White Leghorns.

 Do we need to keep chicks and ducklings separate?
 It is up to you.
 Some foster families like to separate them because the ducks enjoy the water so much that they make the drinking water dirty quickly for the chicks.
 The ducklings may also be bigger than the chicks.